Adding MX records to Bluehost

 Advanced instructions for setting up MX records can be found here.

-1. Add your domain to Fastmail
+Step 1: Add your domain to Fastmail

-After you have purchased your domain from Bluehost, log in to Fastmail and go to the Settings → Domains screen.
+1. Log in to your Fastmail account and go to the Settings → Domains screen.

 Please note: If you are on a legacy plan, the domain setup wizard can only set up email addresses, not users.
 You will need to add users manually in order to create additional user accounts at your custom domain.

-2. Edit your MX records in Bluehost
+Step 2: Edit your MX records in Bluehost

 Name Value Priority